juandjimenezjdjv/PaginaWeb-Dragon/README.md

 - Integration with Supabase for efficient data management.
 - High-quality, optimized images powered by Cloudinary.

-This project serves as the digital presence for **Cerro Dragón Tours**, helping connect travelers with the natural beauty and experiences of Cerro Los Naranjos.
+This project not only serves as a digital presence for **Cerro Dragón Tours** but also as a demonstration of practical skills acquired during the university course.